darkV90/-cp-master-finder/README.md

 # -cp-master-finder version 1.0

-information gathering tool
+informations gathering tool

+controle panel finder

 ############################################################################################################################

 # Description

-this tool allow to gather information, about website and exploiting some information extracted by SQL injection.
+this tool allow to gather some  information, about website and exploiting some informations extracted by SQL injection or else.

-this tool you allow extact : IP Adress, open ports, URL of the controle panel and some information which is in the Robots file.
+this tool you allow to extact : IP Adress, open ports,do a quick scan, URL of the controle panel and some information which is in the Robots file.

 ############################################################################################################################